 What are dynamic questions?

 With technological advances across the board, most people expect and feel entitled to access to the latest new thing.
-The research respondent reflects these expectations and dynamic questions help to address their need for responsivity and more advanced functionality.
+The research respondent reflects these expectations and dynamic questions help to address their need for responsivity and more advanced functionality in an online survey.
 Dynamic elements allow users to manipulate objects across the screen.
 Drag and drop as well as slider input is possible (Figure 2).
 Use of a virtual shelf, which allows respondents to scroll through a graphical representation of products, or a 3D rotation of= an image are other examples of dynamic elements.

 How can dynamic questions help us?